matrix-org/matrix-spec-proposals/specification/modules/dm.rst

 .. _module:dm:

-All communications over Matrix happens within a room.
+All communication over Matrix happens within a room.
 It is sometimes desireable to offer users the concept of speaking directly to one particular person.
 This module defines a way of marking certain rooms as 'direct chats' with a given person.
 This does not restrict the chat